 This formula is based on the median of the i-th order statistic of a random sample of size n drawn from a standard uniform distribution U[0, 1].
 The sampling distribution of this order statistic follows a Beta distribution with parameters of the form: α = i and β = n + 1 - i.
 Both parameters are never lower than 1, and when α = β, this value is greater than 1.
 Therefore, the median of the statistic is: mdn(u) = (α - 1/3) / (α + β - 2/3) = (i - 1/3) / (n + 1/3).
 We estimate the parameters α and β of the assumed Beta distribution using the n sample data, applying either the maximum likelihood method or the method of moments.
-Using the quantile function of a Beta distribution, with the estimates of α and β as the values of its shape parameters, we evaluate the orders of the theoretical quantiles (pi) to obtain the theoretical quantiles, which can be denoted as xt(i).
+Using the quantile function of a Beta distribution, with the estimates of α and β as the values of its shape parameters, we evaluate the orders of the theoretical quantiles (pi) to obtain the theoretical quantiles, which can be denoted asxt(i).
 See Equation 65.